mhjlam/MCML/3.0.0/doc/README.conv.md

-# CONV 3.0 - Modern C++20 Convolution Program for MCML
+# CONV 3.0.0 - Modern C++20 Convolution Program for MCML

 ## Overview

-CONV 3.0 is a complete modernization of the original CONV program used for processing Monte Carlo Multi-Layer (MCML) simulation output data.
-This version has been completely rewritten in modern C++20, following the same architectural patterns and code organization as MCML 3.0.
+CONV 3.0.0 is a complete modernization of the original CONV program used for processing Monte Carlo Multi-Layer (MCML) simulation output data.
+This version has been completely rewritten in modern C++20, following the same architectural patterns and code organization as MCML 3.0, and is fully functional as of August 2025.

 ## Key Features

 ### Modern C++20 Design

 - **Object-oriented architecture** with clear separation of concerns
 - **RAII and smart pointers** for automatic memory management
 - **Strongly typed enums** and modern containers